-Genie Harrison and Joseph Lovretovich Withdraw Proposed Settlement and Pursue Expert Analysis of Compensation Due to Women
+Genie Harrison and Nicholas W. Sarris Withdraw Proposed Settlement and Pursue Expert Analysis of Compensation Due to Women

 LOS ANGELES, Feb.
 19, 2020 – Representatives in a gender discrimination class action against Los Angeles video games developer Riot Games have hired new legal counsel after two state agencies opposed a preliminary settlement, citing alleged mistakes and improprieties by prior class counsel, and assert that the class may be entitled to hundreds of millions more in damages.